 There has been some feedback from the public that wheelchair users face difficulties concerning lack of availability of wheelchair accessible vehicles at times.
 Stakeholder feedback related to wheelchair accessible vehicle availability suggests that organisations such as care homes tend not to face the same level of difficulty.
-Analysis of licensed vehicle fleets and in particular the number of wheelchair accessible vehicles in the licensed vehicle fleets, indicates that in recent years, the number of wheelchair accessible licensed vehicles in February 2023 was 50% of the number licensed in 2019.
+Analysis of licensed vehicle fleets and in particular the number of wheelchair accessible vehicles in the licensed vehicle fleets, indicates that in recent years, the number of wheelchair accessible has fallen.
+The total number of wheelchair accessible licensed vehicles in February 2023 was 50% of the number licensed in 2019.